-The prescribed texts for this course are Aeschylus' trilogy The Oresteia, Sophocles' Electra, and Euripides' Electra and Medea.
-The lectures deal with the social and theatrical context of Greek tragedy, and with the structure and themes of the six plays.
-The course focuses in particular on the original staging of the plays, on the role of women in Athenian drama and society, and on a comparison of the three dramatists' treatment of the Electra myth.
+The prescribed texts for this course are Aeschylus' The Persians and Prometheus Bound; Sophocles' Ajax and Women of Trachis; Euripides' Medea, Hecabe and Heracles.
+The lectures deal with the social and theatrical context of Greek Tragedy, and with the structure and themes of the seven plays.
+The course focuses in particular on the justice of the gods, on the nature of heroism (both male and female), and on the problem of revenge.